 Widen the outer “Cover Display”

-One major improvement Samsung made with the Galaxy Z Fold 2 over the original Fold was that it drastically increased the display area of the outside screen, which Samsung calls “cover display.”
-Most of that growth happened vertically however, as Samsung really just got rid of the huge forehead and chin bezels of the original Fold and did not increase the phone’s width all that much.
+One major improvement Samsung made with the Galaxy Z Fold 2 over the original Fold was it drastically increased the display area of the outside screen, which Samsung calls “cover display.”
+Most of that growth happened vertically, however, as Samsung really just got rid of the huge forehead and chin bezels of the original Fold and didn’t increase the phone’s width all that much.

-I would like to see the Galaxy Z Fold 3 widen the outside display to come closer to a more conventional aspect ratio.
+We would like to see the Galaxy Z Fold 3 widen the outside display to come closer to a more conventional aspect ratio.
 This has already been accomplished by the Huawei Mate X2, which has a 21:9 outside screen that makes the phone feel more like a conventional slab phone when folded.